MTG/DeepConvSep/README.md

 # DeepConvSep
 Deep Convolutional Neural Networks for Musical Source Separation

-This repository contains routines for data generation and preprocessing, useful in training neural networks with large datasets that do not fit into memory.
-Additionally, it contains python code to train convolutional neural networks for music source separation and matlab code to evaluate the quality of separation, based on BSS eval (http://bass-db.gforge.inria.fr/bss_eval/).
+This repository contains classes for data generation and preprocessing, useful in training neural networks with large datasets that do not fit into memory.

+In the examples folder you can find use cases for the classes above for the case of music source separation.
+We provide code for feature computation (STFT) and for training convolutional neural networks for music source separation.

+In the 'evaluation' folder you can find matlab code to evaluate the quality of separation, based on <a href="http://bass-db.gforge.inria.fr/bss_eval/">BSS eval</a>.

 For training neural networks we use <a href="http://lasagne.readthedocs.io/">Lasagne</a> and <a href="http://deeplearning.net/software/theano/">Theano</a>.